preset/preset/docs/src/action/install-packages.md

 Defines the package manager that can be used.

-This option is only used for Node, for which `npm`, `yarn` and `pnpm` are available.
+This option is only used for Node, for which `npm`, `yarn`, `pnpm` and `bun` are available.
 If not specified, the package manager will be determined, by the lockfile in the target directory or the the `defaultNodeAgent` property of `~/.presetrc.json`, if specified.
 Otherwise, `npm` will be used.

 ### `additionalArgs`